wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 In the second case, `lastAccCycle + 1` is smaller than simulation cycle `C`, in which case there is at least one free cycle between the last and the current access.
 We update `lastFreeCycle` to `C - 1` to indicate that there is a free cycle at time `C - 1` that can be used to probably schedule a low priority event, regardless of what happens in the future.

+When a low priority access is simulated at cycle `C`, the access can be processed immediately if one of the two following holds.
+First, if `C` is no smaller than `lastAccCycle + 1`, meaning that the tag access circuit is currently idle at cycle `C`, then the low priority access can be granted.
+In the actual code, all cycles are moved backwards by one (minus one) for reasons that we will discuss below, but the essence does not change.
+In this case, we also update `lastAccCycle` to `C` to indicate that future requests can only start from at least `C + 1`.